rodneykeilson/ScrapiReddit/README.md

 Scrapi Reddit is a zero-auth toolkit for scraping public Reddit listings.
 Use the CLI for quick data pulls or import the library to integrate pagination, comment harvesting, and CSV exports into your own workflows.
 This scraper fetches data from Reddit's Public API and does not require any API key.

 ## Features
-- Scrape subreddit listings, the front page, r/popular (geo-aware), r/all, user activity, or custom listing URLs without OAuth.
+- Scrape subreddit posts (with their comments), the front page, r/popular (geo-aware), r/all, user activity, or custom listing URLs without OAuth.
 - Toggle comment collection per post with resumable runs that reuse cached JSON and persist to CSV.
 - Target individual posts to download full comment trees on demand.
 - Automatic pagination, exponential backoff for rate limits, and structured logging with adjustable verbosity.